Home Compare CMG vs TXRH

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The clearest separation starts in growth, but profitability adds another real layer to the result.
-Texas Roadhouse, Inc. leads by 23 points on the overall comparison score.
+Most of the separation is still concentrated in stability.
+Texas Roadhouse, Inc. leads by 13 points on the overall comparison score.

 INDUSTRY COMPARISON